Long-term benefit claimants should have to look for work, Starmer says

 Some 2.8 million people are out of work due to ill-health, 500,000 more than in 2019, according to the Office for National Statistics.

-His comments come before a speech by Health Secretary Wes Streeting to the Labour Party conference on Wednesday.
+Mr Starmer’s comments came before Health Secretary Wes Streeting’s speech to the Labour Party conference.

-Mr Streeting said senior doctors will be brought in to implement reforms aimed at getting patients treated faster and help people get back to work to reduce waiting lists, unemployment and economic inactivity.
+Mr Streeting said “a crack team” of senior doctors will be brought in to implement reforms aimed at getting patients treated faster and help people get back to work to reduce waiting lists, unemployment and economic inactivity.

+Mr Streeting told the conference in Liverpool: “We’re sending crack teams of top clinicians to hospitals across the country to roll out reforms – developed by surgeons – to treat more patients and cut waiting lists.

+“I can announce today that the first 20 hospitals targeted by these teams will be in areas with the highest numbers of people off work sick.

+“Because our reforms are focused not only on delivering our health mission but also moving the dial on our growth mission too.

+“We will take the best of the NHS to the rest of the NHS, get sick Brits back to health and back to work.”

-Speaking to Sky News, Mr Streeting said: “Where people are off ill and they are unable to work, the social security system is available, and it’s up to us to make sure that we get them back to health and back to work quickly.
+He had earlier told Sky News: “Where people are off ill and they are unable to work, the social security system is available, and it’s up to us to make sure that we get them back to health and back to work quickly.

 “Where people are fraudulently claiming benefits, that’s a different kettle of fish, and people shouldn’t be doing that, and we’re not going to tolerate it, which is why, in her speech and through her work as the Work and Pensions Secretary, Liz Kendall will be clear, as has the Prime Minister, that we’ve got to reduce the benefits bill.